Adrien Nunez: Social media

 Despite a limited role on the court, Nunez became his team's most followed player on TikTok and Instagram after posting his first TikTok video on January 13, 2020, and becoming active on social media during the COVID-19 pandemic.
 By May 2020, he had over 40,000 TikTok followers.
+One of his earliest viral videos was a video featuring him and Mike Smith that attained over 3 million views with music by Lil Yachty and an appearance by Zeb Jackson.
 After the Supreme Court of the United States ruling in the 2021 National Collegiate Athletic Association v.
 Alston case, student athlete compensation, such as payment for name, image, and likeness (NIL), became allowable for NCAA scholarship athletes beginning on July 1, 2021.
 Within months, he became the highest earning player on his team despite having never played more than four minutes in a game the prior season and having limited prospects for playing time behind Eli Brooks, Caleb Houstan, Kobe Bufkin, Zeb Jackson, and Terrance Williams.

-As a senior for the 2021–22 NCAA Division I men's basketball season, he became one of the highest earning NIL players in the country earning more than projected NBA draft lottery pick Jaden Ivey, although Nunez played less than 5 minutes per game as a senior and averaged less than a point per game for his career (61 points in 62 games).
-He had a multi-million follower fan base on TikTok as a senior.
-For several months, he navigated the NIL marketplace on his own before hiring an agent.
-His senior season sponsors and partners included Celsius, CashApp, SoFi, Spotify, Coach, Amazon, Coca-Cola, and Pizza Hut.
+As a senior for the 2021–22 NCAA Division I men's basketball season, he became one of the highest earning NIL players in the country, earning more than eventual NBA draft lottery pick Jaden Ivey, although Nunez played less than five minutes per game as a senior and averaged less than a point per game for his career (61 points in 62 games).
 After graduating he began promoting country music such artists as Shaboozey, Graham Barham, and Avery Anna.
-When the single "A Bar Song (Tipsy)" earned a RIAA certified platinum status, Shaboozey's label credited Nunez giving him a platinum plaque.
+When the single "A Bar Song (Tipsy)" earned a RIAA certified platinum status, Nunez stated Shaboozey's label credited him by giving him a platinum plaque.
 The song had a record setting run on the Billboard Hot 100, surpassing in chart leaderboards such musicians as Carrie Underwood's "Jesus, Take the Wheel" and "Old Town Road" by Lil Nas X featuring Billy Ray Cyrus.